 After a short presale to members and Utah locals, passes go on sale to the public in October.
 There are several tiers of passes that give wide access to the festival, ranging from all access to an entire program of screenings at a particular theater.
 Passes require a photo credential and registration.

 Additionally, ticket packages and individual tickets are available.
-Ticket selection for packages starts Jan.
-7. Individual tickets can be purchased online as they become available.
-The physical box office opens on Jan.
-21, where individual tickets are sold.
+Ticket selection for packages typically starts in early January.
+Individual tickets can be purchased online as they become available.
+The physical box office opens later in January, where individual tickets are sold.
 Pass holders can pick up their credential from there as well.

 Want to get a ticket to a sold-out screening?
 Don’t worry: Sundance has an online waitlist system.
 Register on their waitlist website and sign up two hours before the screening time.
 Get in line more than 30 minutes before the show and find out whether you got a seat through the website or a downloadable app.